-The three load-unit switches provide the 11 rightmost I/O address bits of the device to be used for initial program loading.

-The leftmost switch has eight positions, labeled 0-7.
-The other two switches are 16-position switches labeled hexadecimally 0-F.
+The three load-unit switches provide the 12 rightmost I/O address bits of the device to be used for initial program loading.
+They are 16-position switches labeled hexadecimally 0-F. (Positions 7-D of the leftmost switch are used only if the extended channel feature is installed.)